Welcome to arizonasnowbirdparks.com

 160,000 RV Resort Park Model Residents

 There are 100,000s of snowbirds who spend their winters in the southern U.S. They come from the northern United States and from all across Canada.

+Unfortunately there are no recent studies done on this sector.
 The latest study done by the Arizona State University (ASU) on the snowbird market determined that (in 2003) there were 300,000 snowbirds who become semi-permanent residents in Arizona over the winter months.
 This figure does not include the more casual short-term winter vacationers who stay in hotels or travel through in RVs, 5th wheels or other means.